Rhoban/placo/docs/kinematics/position_orientation_frame_task.rst

     # Configuring the frame task, the two weights are for the position and orientation tasks respectively
     effector_frame.configure("effector_frame", "soft", 1.0, 1.0)

+    # Updating the effector target in the world (transformation matrix)
+    # Internally, this will update the position and orientation tasks
+    effector_frame.T_world_frame = np.eye(4)

 The underlying position and orientation tasks can be accessed with the :func:`position() <placo.FrameTask.position>` and :func:`orientation() <placo.FrameTask.orientation>` methods: